 - We are unable to accept cats in kennels due to stress caused to the animal

-Please Note: We are unable to schedule appointments during extreme warm or cool weather as per ABVMA standards; cats should not be trapped in weather above 20 degrees or below 0 degrees Celsius.
+Please Note: We are unable to schedule appointments during extreme warm (above 20°C) and cold weather (below 0°C) as per ABVMA standards and cats should not be trapped in these conditions.

 What is included in the TNR surgery Appointment